-The AMP Health Partnership Board reflects the perspectives of leaders from both the public and private sectors.
+AMP Health is overseen by our Partnership Board, which is comprised of leaders from both the public and private sectors with tremendous expertise and insight.
 Learn more about our current partners.

 Agnes Binagwaho - Vice Chancellor, University of Global Health Equity, Rwanda